Self-Care: 7 powerful ways to care for yourself despite the negativity

 - Let go of the grudges & expectations from relationships.

-- Let go of the belief that you can control or change others’ habits, even your girl/boyfriend’s or spouse’s.
+- Destroy the belief that you can control or change others’ habits, even your girl/boyfriend’s or spouse’s.

 - Let go of the embarrassment.
 If there’s something that still haunts you for having done something really wrong or embarrassing, make a joke out of it.
-Things will settle thereafter.
+Things will settle thereafter on their own.

 Learn to say “NO”

 You might have just hurt somebody, or somebody’s ego rather.
-But it’s okay as long as it means no burnout for you, buddy.
+But it’s okay as long as it means no burnout for you.

 Have a Daily Journal